wp-plugins/beautiful-taxonomy-filters/README.txt

 A Taxonomy will not appear in the filter until at least one post has been connected to one of the terms.
 Just start tagging up your posts and you’ll see it shows up!
 Also, make sure that your custom post type has an archive (in the arguments for the custom post type) since this plugin uses the builtin WordPress functionality for archives.

-= Why aren't the builtin posttypes supported? = **Posts** are not supported because we haven't been able to create proper rewrite rules for the multiple filtering to work.
-Posts are handled differently by WordPress than other custom posttypes (you have probably noticed that there's no /posts/ in the permalink for example).
-Due to this the same rewrite rules that works for custom posttypes doesn't work for posts.
+= Why aren't the builtin post types supported? = **Posts** are not supported because we haven't been able to create proper rewrite rules for the multiple filtering to work.
+Posts are handled differently by WordPress than other custom post types (you have probably noticed that there's no /posts/ in the permalink for example).
+Due to this the same rewrite rules that works for custom post types doesn't work for posts.
 If you're just looking to filter your posts by their categories with a dropdown you can use this function [wp_dropdown_categories](http://codex.wordpress.org/Function_Reference/wp_dropdown_categories).
-It's good practice to use a custom posttype when you're not going to use it as news/blog -posts so perhaps you should create a Custom posttype instead and make use of this beautiful plugin!
+It's good practice to use a custom post type when you're not going to use it as news/blog -posts so perhaps you should create a Custom post type instead and make use of this beautiful plugin!